Georgetown University Georgetown University Logo

 History of Modern Philosophy

 History of Modern Philosophy (PHIL 282) studied seventeenth- and eighteenth-century philosophies.
 A typical syllabus for this course revolves around the canonical Enlightenment philosophers, all male and all European (for example, Descartes, Locke, Hume, Spinoza, and Kant).
 This canon is occasionally expanded to include some women, but still European philosophers.
 This class interrogated and challenged the existing canon in a radically different way.
 Students took a step back and reflected on the conditions under which the original canon was formed in the first place, from which women and non-whites/non-Europeans alike were completely excluded.
 The class carried out this reflection in a series of three units: (1) philosophy of science; (2) social contract theories, especially as they speculate about the origin of inequality and the trajectory of human progress; and (3) theories of virtue broadly construed (friendship, self-knowledge, happiness, etc.).
 They analyzed readings in each category with conceptual tools developed by more recent philosophers.
 This course was taught by Huaping Lu-Adler as a Doyle Seminar in fall 2021.
+Please refer to the current course catalog for an up-to-date description of the course.

 Instructor